-The 30 minute nap phenomenon
+The 30 minute cat napper!

 Babies have two sleep cycles: REM and NONREM.

-NON-REM sleep is their restorative sleep in which they rest and their little brain takes time out to recoup all the stimuli they have been exposed to.
+NON-REM sleep is their restorative sleep in which they rest and their little brain is taking time out to recharge and restore.
 They also do most of their growing and gaining weight in this second sleep cycle.

 So next time you hear your baby wake after their 30min nap, wait a little and see if they will go back to sleep.
-Yes, even when they are crying.

 Repeat as necessary up to 4-5 times because it sometimes takes that long to help them resettle.
 Remember if you do this at every nap you will soon have a longer napper who feels comfortable falling back to sleep once woken from their first cycle.

 You can do this from 3-4 weeks of age once feeding has been established.